 - High moisture content in the air can also lead to buckling or warping.
 Excessive water on the surface of the floor can also lead to buckling or warping.
 For this reason, it is important never to wet mop a laminate floor.
 The most common cause of buckling or edge-warping is water or dampness rising from the subfloor in conjunction with the lack of a sufficient moisture barrier.

 - The laminate timber flooring is typically resistant to water damage, but standing water and a large amount of moisture that gets under the floor (as the water has no place to evaporate) can eventually destroy the floor and decay the product.
-The laminate flooring wet timber drying eliminates chance of wood decay.
+The laminate flooring wet timber drying eliminates the chance of wood decay.

 - The core (middle section) of a laminate floor plank is made from HDF.
 Most laminate cores however are treated with water repellent chemicals.
 If your flooring core is water damaged, your only remedy is to replace the affected boards.